 We began simulating crisis committees at MeDMUN V. Crisis committees are 15-25 delegates and are highly competitive, best suited for delegates with some experience in crisis or highly experienced delegates looking to learn more about crisis committees.
-Rather than tackling a series of issues through debate and passing a resolution as a county, delegates will be responding to real-time updates playing the role of historical figures.
+Rather than tackling a series of issues through debate and passing a resolution as a county, delegates will respond to real-time updates playing the role of historical figures.

 If you have any questions or concerns, please contact the Undersecretary General for Crisis, Nat Leach

 The Chicago Business Summit of 1892